Laptop batteries aren’t designed to last for dozens of hours, let alone days, but they’re also not meant to deplete in an hour or two.

 5. Multi-Tasking and Resource Usage

-Simultaneously using multiple resource-intensive applications and multitasking will result in faster depletion of your laptop’s battery.
+Simultaneously using multiple resource-intensive applications and multitasking will result in faster depletion of your laptop’s battery and may cause performance issues such as frequent freezing.
 If you have many tabs open in the browser or are running resource-heavy applications, then your laptop’s battery will not last long.

 Other Software-Related Reasons Behind Battery Drain